 Truck Driving Schools in Hawaii (HI)

 Truck driving schools in Hawaii are mainly located on Oahu in the cities of Honolulu, Kaneohe, Kapolei and Waianae.
 Hilo is also an option for people who live on the Big Island of Hawaii.
-Hawaii truck driving schools may help you prepare for the written and driving exams necessary to earn your commercial driver's license (CDL).
+Hawaii truck driving schools, such as the International CDL Driving School, may help you prepare for the written and driving exams necessary to earn your commercial driver's license (CDL).
 To obtain your CDL in Hawaii, applicants must be 21 years old, have a current driver's license and social security card, and provide a medical report.
 Additionally, all CDL candidates need to pass a vision test, a written general knowledge test and a skills test, which includes a vehicle pre-trip inspection, a basic control test and an on-road driving test.
 Additional knowledge and skills tests may be needed depending on the endorsements you need--for example, to drive a vehicle with air brakes, double or triple trailers or to haul hazardous materials.
 A truck driving school in Hawaii will prepare you to pass these examinations.

 Browse the featured Hawaii truck driving schools below to find a trucking school near you.